Hyphessobrycon clavatus

-Hyphessobrycon clavatus is a species of South American tetra, belonging to the family Characidae.
-It is a pale golden green color, with its belly being even paler.
+Hyphessobrycon clavatus is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is a pale golden green colour, with its belly being even paler.
 It has an orange midlateral line.
 Below the midlateral line is a thick black stripe that fades around the gills.
 Their fins have white tips.
 They are known to reach about 3 centimeters (1.2 inches) in length.
 Its species name, clavatus, is derived from the Latin term clava lat, meaning club-shaped.
 Hyphessobrycon clavatus is known to inhabit the waters of Peru.
 As a pelagic fish, they swim near the surface of the water.
 They have seen limited use in the fish trade.